DSpace/RestContract/ldnservices.md

 * ldnUrl: the URL of the LDN Inbox
 * enabled: This proeprty is a simple boolean, it defines if the service is selected as one of the active ones
 * score: This property defines to the safety score assigned by the user
+* lowerIp: This property defines to the lowerIp of the ip range
+* upperIp: This property defines to upperIp of the ip range
 * inboundPatterns: an array that contains inbound pattern defined by 3 properties:
     * pattern: the defining pattern name for the pattern itself
     * constraint: a filter put in place during the pattern creation